rushimok73/AWS-SAA-C03-Notes/README.md

   Huge scale ingestion with multiple consumers| One consumption group from that tier| C2 Rolling window for multiple consumers | Allow for async communications | C3 Designed for data ingestion, analytics, monitoring, and app clicks | Once the message is processed, it is deleted | C3

+### 1.13.11 Amazon Cognito
+Provides authentication, authorization and user mgmt for web/mobile apps

+User Pools - You sign in and you get a JWT.
+Also can sign in using other logins like Google, FB etc

+Identity Pools - Allows access to Temp AWS Creds (assumes IAM role on behalf of identity) Can also provide unauthenticated identities (Guest Users) Can provide federated identities - Like FB, Google, and short-term AWS Creds to access AWS resources.

+### 1.13.12 AWS Glue
+Serverless ETL
+Moves and transforms data between source and destination Sources - S3, RDS, JDBC compatible, Dynamo DB | Kineses data stream & apache Kafka Targets - S3, RDS, JDBS Databases

+Data Catalog - Persistent metadata about data sources in region.
+You need to configure crawlers for data sources.

+### Amazon MQ

+Open source message broker based on Apache active MQ.
+VPC Based - Not a public service.
+Cant use AWS Services with it

+Use SQS or SNS - new implementations, AWS integration not required Use Amazon MQ - migrate from existing system with no changes.

+### Amazon App Flow
+Fully managed integration service
+Syncs data accross applications
+Aggregrates data from different source.
+Use case - copy contact records from Salesforce -> redshift, support tickets from zendesk -> s3

 ---